golemfactory/yagna-docs/introduction/payment-driver-getting-started.md

 The payment driver receives all requests via the GSB.
 This is also a communication channel to call other services.
 See `core/payment-driver/base/bus.rs` file.

-- `register_account` - /// Notifies the Payment service that the account is ready to sending / receiving funds.
+- `register_account` - Notifies the Payment service that the account is ready to sending / receiving funds.
 See `init` above.
 - `sign` - Delegates signing of the transaction's payload to the Identity service.
 - `notify_payment` - Notifies the Payment service that the scheduled payment is processed successfully.
 It also links the `order_id` with the `confirmation` (e.g. transaction's hash).
 See `schedule_payment` above.

+## Starting a new driver with Yagna

+Add a new block in `start_payment_drivers` function in [`core/serv/src/main.rs`](https://github.com/golemfactory/yagna/blob/master/core/serv/src/main.rs#L216) file.
+It should follow the convention and declares it's own compilation flag.
+Don't forget to set this flag during the compilation :wink:.

+## Testing a new driver

+When you consider your work is done, take some time to actually see it in action.
+Be sure we will scrupulously test the driver behavior in the following scenarios, including the error messages written in logs and returned from CLI.
+Don't hesitate to ask questions, we are here to help.

+We will run the following tests (happy paths and providing invalid parameters to make it fail).

+- command line interaction with the driver: `init`, `fund`, `enter`, `transfer`, `status`,  `exit` ...
+- [quickstart tutorial](https://golem-network.gitbook.io/golem-sdk-develop/requestor-tutorials/flash-tutorial-of-requestor-development) with the blender example task,
+- review made transactions in the corresponding block explorer.